-Crocheted cotton runners like this one gained popularity in the 1970s, disappeared for a bit, and they've once again gained some traction.
+Crocheted cotton runners like this one gained popularity during the 1970s, disappeared for a bit, and they've once again gained some traction.
 This laciness of this free-spirited number beautifully contrasts with a rustic farmhouse table, and it would also complement a holiday theme.

 This buffalo-checked cotton table runner is weighty and evokes the coziness of a woolen fireside blanket.
 It's the perfect addition to a snowy holiday table out West.
 Plus, its color and pattern could go with virtually anything else you incorporate on the tabletop.

-It won't extend past the table's edges: This hand-beaded, peacock-tone runner is meant to rest in the center of a dining table.
-It's the perfect complement for a glamorous, showy centerpiece like tall, flowering branches or a flower-and-feather design.
+This hand-beaded, peacock-tone runner is meant to rest in the center of a dining table; it won't extend past the table's edges: It's the perfect complement for a glamorous, showy centerpiece like tall, flowering branches or a flower-and-feather design.

 Yes, purple and orange technically clash, but this color combo is just so good here.
 This cotton runner is perfect for all seasons.
 But on a festive fall table, gussied up with orange and white gourds, moody pillar candles, and gold flatware?
 Very chic, indeed.
 Delicate stitching throughout resembles charming, hand-done patchwork.